Medically Reviewed by Dr. George Touliatos

-If you have low testosterone, then you are probably on an information hunt for everything you can learn about low testosterone.
-You likely want to learn what causes it, how it can be treated, and what the possible side effects of low testosterone are.
-It’s great that you want to learn more information, because it will provide you with an easier path towards overcoming low testosterone and the symptoms that come along with it.
+If you have low testosterone, then you are probably looking out for all you can learn about low testosterone.
+You likely want to learn what causes it, how it can be treated, and what the possible side effects are.

 If you are looking to find out more about the causes of low testosterone, then you are in the right place.
-This complete knowledge guide will walk you through the information that you need to know if you are going to overcome low testosterone and the many potential effects that it can have on the body.
+This complete knowledge guide will walk you through the information that you need to know and it’s effect on the body.

-In order to fully understand the effects that low testosterone has on the body, you must know more about why testosterone is important and what role it plays in the body.
-Testosterone is a hormone that is present in both men and women, but it is most prominent in men.
-Testosterone is certainly the most important hormone in the male body and it is crucial for a number of body processes and normal bodily functions.
+In order to fully understand the effects that low testosterone (low-T) has on the body, you must know more about why it is important and what role it plays in the body.
+Testosterone is a hormone that is present in both men and women, but it is most prominent in men and is crucial for a number of body processes and normal bodily functions.

 With a testosterone level that is too low, you will find it increasingly common to experience symptoms such as fatigue, decreased sex drive, inability to achieve and maintain an erection, and other side effects that would not be considered to be pleasant.
 With the right treatment, however, these symptoms can be overcome and you can achieve the right amount of testosterone in the body.

-For this to happen, however, you will need to know the causes of low testosterone so that you can address the condition at its root and ensure you no longer have to live with the symptoms of low testosterone.
+For this to happen, however, you will need to know the causes of low T so that you can address the condition at its root and ensure you no longer have to live with the symptoms.

-Though understanding the science and biology behind testosterone and its importance is somewhat easy, knowing what exactly is causing low testosterone in any given person is a unique challenge.
-The main reason that it is so difficult is that there are a variety of factors that could be contributing to low testosterone in any given person.
+Though understanding the science behind testosterone is somewhat easy, knowing what exactly the root cause is in any given person is a unique challenge.
+The main reason that it is so difficult is that there are a variety of factors that can contribute to low T in any given person.
 If you want to pin down the exact reason, you will need to be well-versed in the various causes of low testosterone.

-The first type of cause that could be influencing your testosterone levels are medical conditions.
-Medical conditions are very common contributors to low testosterone and are commonly associated with the symptoms that accompany low testosterone.
-Here are some of the medical conditions that are well-known to contribute to low testosterone and its symptoms.
+The first cause that could be influencing your testosterone levels is medical conditions.
+Medical conditions are very common contributors to low-T and are commonly associated with low-T symptoms.
+Here are some of the medical conditions that are well-known to contribute to low-T and its symptoms.

-The first medical condition that has been tied to low testosterone and by far the most common is hypogonadism.
+The first medical condition that has been tied to low-T and by far the most common is hypogonadism.
 Hypogonadism refers to a condition in which the body is unable to produce enough testosterone to maintain healthy levels.
-This condition affects the center of the testosterone production system.
+This condition affects the centre of the testosterone production system.
 It strikes right at the core of testosterone production and is most commonly a factor that affects those of a younger age.

-If you are a male that is below the age of 40 and you are having low testosterone challenges, then the chances are that it is because of hypogonadism.
-This condition tends to affect those that are younger and have no other reason to have low testosterone.
-If you are experiencing low testosterone and are below the age at which a natural decline would begin, then you should consider hypogonadism as the potential cause and speak with your medical professional about treating hypogonadism.
+If you are a male who’s below the age of 40 and you are having low-T challenges, then the chances are that it is because of hypogonadism.
+This condition tends to affect those who are younger and have no other reason to have low-T. If you are experiencing low-T and are below the age at which a natural decline would begin, then you should consider hypogonadism as the potential cause and speak with your medical professional about treating hypogonadism.

-Another potential medical condition that leads to low testosterone is any strenuous treatment on the body for another condition such as cancer and other disease treatments.
+Another potential medical condition that leads to low-T is any strenuous treatment on the body for another condition such as cancer and other disease treatments.
 While cancer treatments are effective in treating cancer, they can have very heavy effects on the rest of the body.
-Those that are going through cancer treatments are known to have problems with testosterone levels.
+Those who are going through cancer treatments are known to have problems with testosterone levels.

-If you are going through a treatment that is harsh on the body, then you might also experience low testosterone.
-Testosterone replacement therapy can sometimes be a solution for this, but usually the only way to stop the effect is to cease the treatment, which is certainly almost never an option.
+If you are going through a treatment that is harsh on the body, then you might also experience low-T. Testosterone replacement therapy can sometimes be a solution for this, but usually, the only way to stop the effect is to cease the treatment, which is certainly almost never an option.
 You should speak with your medical professional to inquire about possible paths forward to overcome this challenge.

 The first external factor that can certainly influence testosterone levels is stress.
 Stress plays a large role in testosterone production and hormonal health.
 Now more than ever, stress permeates every part of our lives and can have devastating effects if not managed in a healthy and correct manner.